Abu Kabir Forensic Institute: Organ removal allegations

 In 2009, Abu Kabir was mentioned in a controversial article in Swedish tabloid Aftonbladet by Donald Boström.
 Boström accused the institute of being part of a human organ trafficking ring in which Israel Defense Forces (IDF) soldiers abducted Palestinians to "harvest" their organs.

 Boström later admitted having no evidence.
 "I have a personal opinion," Boström told Israel Radio.
 "It concerns me to the extent that I want it to be investigated.
-But whether it's true or not - I have no idea, I have no clue."
+But whether it's true or not—I have no idea, I have no clue."
 In an interview with an Israeli newspaper, Boström said his allegations were based on hearsay: "What I experienced during this day is many people from Israel who called me haven't read the article.
 So they think I'm accusing the IDF of stealing organs.
 That's not what I'm doing.
 I just recorded the Palestinian families saying that."

 The Israeli Ministry of Health later acknowledged that "skin, corneas, heart valves and bones" had been removed during autopsies of Israelis, including IDF soldiers, Palestinians and foreign workers in the 1990s.
 The ministry says that for the past decade, procedures carried out at Abu Kabir have conformed with ethics and Jewish law, and all organ removal is done with permission.

-Nancy Scheper-Hughes, a professor of anthropology at the University of California-Berkeley who founded Organs Watch, an organization that monitors traffic in human organs, said she decided to publicize an interview with Hiss in the wake of the Aftonbladet affair.
+Nancy Scheper-Hughes, a professor of anthropology at the University of California, Berkeley who founded Organs Watch, an organization that monitors traffic in human organs, said she decided to publicize an interview with Hiss in the wake of the Aftonbladet affair.
 She described the involvement of the IDF as a "widely-known secret in Israel."
 However, Scheper-Hughes made it clear she does not believe Israel murdered Palestinians for organs.

 The Attorney General of Israel dropped criminal charges against Hiss.
 He was fired in 2012 and replaced by Dr. Chen Kugel.

+Allegations of falsification of forensic evidence

+In December 2015, Dr. Maya Forman-Resnick, a forensic pathologist, gave an interview to the investigative program Uvda ("Fact"), where she repeated her previous accusation of the institute of falsifying scientific data and altering pathology reports to support the prosecution in criminal cases.

+Dr. Chen Kugel, the head of the institute, also stated that the State Prosecutor's Office pressures the institute to change its findings when they are not aligned with its interests, and that he had changed reports under pressure.
+He added, "Only in a totalitarian country does the state seek to turn the forensic institute into a rubber stamp for the prosecution's caprices."